new chemical entities in DNDi’s R&D pipeline

 Making medical history with revolutionary treatments

-Partnering for a new generation
+Partnering for a new generation of treatments

 Confronting a disfiguring and stigmatizing disease